Aberystwyth Summer University

 - Come from an under-represented ethnic group in HE

-- Wish to study a subject at degree level where one gender is under-represented (For example, men wishing to study European Languages, Childcare; women wanting to study Computer Science, Physics, Mathematics).
+- Wish to study a subject at degree level where one gender is under-represented (For example, male students wishing to study European Languages, Childcare; female students wanting to study Computer Science, Physics, Mathematics).

 THE COURSE IS FREE!